soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ## 3: I didn't pursue my own project interests

-I only looked for projects that could use my current job's skillsets, rather than going for a project I was interested in (or dreaming up and recruiting for my own).
+I only looked for projects that could use my current job's skillsets, rather than going for a project I was deeply interested in (or dreaming up and recruiting for my own).

 ## 4: Don't be embarrassed to join a group